 Eat and Drink Your Way Around the Island

 You won’t run short of great places to eat or drink on Nevis!
 Enjoy a “Mangojito” at the Four Seasons’ Cabana Bar.
 The resort’s signature cocktail is made with a mix of fresh mint, Brindley Gold Mango Rum, and fresh mango puree.
 We picked up the recipe and later mixed some up at home, but nothing beats enjoying the view of the water with a Mangojito in hand.
 Try the great food at Bananas, set amidst the banana trees with wonderful views overlooking the Hamilton Estate toward the ocean.
 Order the “Bertini,” blended with Absolut Citron, Absolute Durant, and passionfruit syrup.
 If fine dining is your preference, the chef at Coconut Grove will prepare your meal to perfection!
 There is great Indian food at Indian Summer, wood-fired pizza at Yachtsman Grill, and 101 gins to choose from at The Gin Trap.
 Don’t overlook the beach bars!
-Some of our favorite meals came at beach bars including Sunshine’s, Double Deuce, Turtle Time !
+Some of our favorite meals came at beach bars including Sunshine’s, Double Deuce, and Turtle Time !

 Shop for Local Crafts